Lazard Asset Management LLC Has $40.42 Million Stock Holdings in Walmart Inc. (NYSE:WMT)

-Lazard Asset Management LLC lowered its holdings in shares of Walmart Inc. (NYSE:WMT) by 41.9% in the first quarter, according to its most recent 13F filing with the SEC.
+Lazard Asset Management LLC lowered its stake in Walmart Inc. (NYSE:WMT) by 41.9% during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 297,619 shares of the retailer’s stock after selling 214,233 shares during the period.
-Lazard Asset Management LLC’s holdings in Walmart were worth $40,424,000 as of its most recent filing with the SEC.
+Lazard Asset Management LLC’s holdings in Walmart were worth $40,424,000 at the end of the most recent quarter.

-Several other hedge funds have also made changes to their positions in the stock.
-Telos Capital Management Inc. lifted its holdings in shares of Walmart by 81.8% in the first quarter.
-Telos Capital Management Inc. now owns 16,144 shares of the retailer’s stock worth $2,193,000 after acquiring an additional 7,265 shares during the last quarter.
-Greenleaf Trust grew its stake in shares of Walmart by 13.4% during the first quarter.
-Greenleaf Trust now owns 38,886 shares of the retailer’s stock worth $5,282,000 after buying an additional 4,602 shares during the last quarter.
-Manning & Napier Group LLC grew its stake in shares of Walmart by 3.8% during the first quarter.
-Manning & Napier Group LLC now owns 535,199 shares of the retailer’s stock worth $72,694,000 after buying an additional 19,672 shares during the last quarter.
-Bank of Nova Scotia increased its holdings in shares of Walmart by 7.7% during the first quarter.
-Bank of Nova Scotia now owns 1,206,574 shares of the retailer’s stock worth $163,889,000 after buying an additional 86,702 shares in the last quarter.
-Finally, QS Investors LLC lifted its stake in shares of Walmart by 7.9% in the 1st quarter.
-QS Investors LLC now owns 179,425 shares of the retailer’s stock valued at $24,372,000 after acquiring an additional 13,179 shares during the last quarter.
-Institutional investors and hedge funds own 29.28% of the company’s stock.
+Several other hedge funds and other institutional investors also recently bought and sold shares of WMT.
+Global Wealth Management Investment Advisory Inc. increased its holdings in Walmart by 0.7% in the 4th quarter.
+Global Wealth Management Investment Advisory Inc. now owns 10,401 shares of the retailer’s stock worth $1,499,000 after purchasing an additional 69 shares in the last quarter.
+Nicolet Bankshares Inc. raised its holdings in Walmart by 1.7% in the 1st quarter.
+Nicolet Bankshares Inc. now owns 4,142 shares of the retailer’s stock valued at $563,000 after buying an additional 71 shares during the last quarter.
+Private Trust Co.
+NA boosted its position in Walmart by 0.3% during the 1st quarter.
+Private Trust Co.
+NA now owns 27,946 shares of the retailer’s stock worth $3,795,000 after buying an additional 72 shares during the period.
+Stableford Capital II LLC grew its holdings in Walmart by 1.6% during the 1st quarter.
+Stableford Capital II LLC now owns 4,586 shares of the retailer’s stock worth $623,000 after acquiring an additional 73 shares during the last quarter.
+Finally, Carroll Financial Associates Inc. increased its position in Walmart by 0.5% in the 1st quarter.
+Carroll Financial Associates Inc. now owns 14,963 shares of the retailer’s stock valued at $2,032,000 after acquiring an additional 74 shares during the period.
+29.28% of the stock is currently owned by hedge funds and other institutional investors.

-A number of equities analysts have issued reports on the company.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their target price on Walmart from $172.00 to $179.00 and gave the stock a “buy” rating in a report on Wednesday, May 19th.
-Raymond James upped their price objective on Walmart from $155.00 to $165.00 and gave the company an “outperform” rating in a research note on Tuesday, May 25th.
-Citigroup lifted their target price on shares of Walmart from $172.00 to $179.00 and gave the stock a “buy” rating in a research report on Wednesday, May 19th.
-Morgan Stanley upped their price target on shares of Walmart from $154.00 to $160.00 and gave the company an “overweight” rating in a research report on Wednesday, May 19th.
-Finally, UBS Group lifted their price target on shares of Walmart from $160.00 to $170.00 and gave the stock a “buy” rating in a report on Wednesday, May 19th.
-One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and twenty-two have issued a buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and an average target price of $162.20.
+Several analysts recently weighed in on WMT shares.
+The Goldman Sachs Group reissued a “buy” rating and issued a $170.00 price objective on shares of Walmart in a research note on Tuesday, May 18th.
+Credit Suisse Group began coverage on Walmart in a research note on Wednesday, May 19th.
+They issued an “outperform” rating and a $150.00 price target for the company.
+Raymond James raised their price objective on Walmart from $155.00 to $165.00 and gave the stock an “outperform” rating in a research report on Tuesday, May 25th.
+Zacks Investment Research upgraded shares of Walmart from a “hold” rating to a “buy” rating and set a $149.00 price target on the stock in a research report on Monday, May 24th.
+Finally, MKM Partners increased their price target on Walmart from $141.00 to $152.00 and gave the stock a “neutral” rating in a report on Tuesday, May 25th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating and twenty-two have given a buy rating to the company.
+Walmart has a consensus rating of “Buy” and an average target price of $162.20.

+Walmart (NYSE:WMT) last announced its earnings results on Tuesday, May 18th.
+The retailer reported $1.69 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.21 by $0.48.
+Walmart had a net margin of 2.18% and a return on equity of 19.92%.
+The company had revenue of $138.30 billion during the quarter, compared to the consensus estimate of $131.53 billion.
+During the same quarter in the prior year, the company posted $1.18 earnings per share.
+The firm’s revenue for the quarter was up 2.7% on a year-over-year basis.
+Equities research analysts forecast that Walmart Inc. will post 5.95 earnings per share for the current year.

 Walmart Inc engages in the operation of retail, wholesale, and other units worldwide.
 The company operates through three segments: Walmart U.S., Walmart International, and Sam's Club.
 It operates supercenters, supermarkets, hypermarkets, warehouse clubs, cash and carry stores, and discount stores; membership-only warehouse clubs; ecommerce websites, such as walmart.com, walmart.com.mx, walmart.ca, flipkart.com, and samsclub.com; and mobile commerce applications.